 Part of the pleasure of a visit to the New Forest is to simply to let the wild heaths and lush woodlands unfurl around you, and to watch ponies and deer grazing and birds overhead – and the open-top New Forest Tour offers a unique way to take it all in.

-Immerse yourself in the stories of the Forest at the New Forest Centre (2 for 1 entry), with its museum and gallery, in Lyndhurst (on the green and red routes); the many attractions of the Beaulieu Estate (on the green route) - including the grand Palace House, the atmospheric Abbey and the famous National Motor Museum (20% off); further down the same route are Exbury Gardens' (20% off) 200 acres of wonderful woodland and flowers, as well as a narrow gauge steam railway.
+Immerse yourself in the stories of the Forest at the New Forest Heritage Centre (free entry), with its museum and gallery, in Lyndhurst (on the green and red routes); the many attractions of the Beaulieu Estate (on the green route) – including the grand Palace House, the atmospheric Abbey and the famous National Motor Museum (20% off); further down the same route are Exbury Gardens’ 200 acres of wonderful woodland and flowers, as well as a narrow gauge steam railway.

 To the southwest is Hurst Castle, a former military defence which now offers a museum and dramatic views across to the Isle of Wight, accessible from the blue route, which also takes you to the spectacular beaches of Barton-on-Sea and Milford-on-Sea.

-If you're riding the Red Route, why not hop off to sample the award-winning ales at Ringwood Brewery (20% off in the brewery shop).
+If you’re riding the Red Route, why not hop off at the historic town of Ringwood which gained its market charter from Henry III back in 1226 – and the market is still there every Wednesday.
+There’s a mix of shops and cafes, as well as riverside walks along the Avon.
 Also new on the Red Route is a chance to get up close to the likes of wolves, lynx and giant otters at the New Forest Wildlife Park (20% off).